-Other Companies Offering Post-Departure Travel Insurance
+Other Companies Selling Already Traveling Travel Insurance

 - Globelink.
-Starting from $US1.57/day for UK, EU and EEA residents only.
+Starting from $US1.57/day.
+For UK, EU and EEA residents only.

 - True Traveler.
 Starting from $US1.78/day for European residents.
 They offer a wide variety of add-ons, options, and packages.

-Keep an insurance contact in your wallet.
+Keep insurance contact info in your wallet.

-If something happens during your trip, you, you, your companion, or anyone who’s caring for you will then know who to call to coordinate emergency travel arrangements, doctor referrals, or claims questions or other issues.
+If something happens during your trip, you, your companion, or anyone who’s caring for you will then know who to call to coordinate emergency travel arrangements, doctor referrals, or claims questions or other issues.

 Hopefully It’s a Waste of Money!